Swedish Fish: In Sweden

-In Sweden, a large share of confectionery sales are sold as pick and mix.
+In Sweden, a large share of confectionery is sold as pick and mix.
 Wine gums are sold in many different shapes, of which fish is just one.
 The Swedish Fish candy is marketed under the name "pastellfiskar", literally "pastel fish", and under the Malaco brand among others.
 The fish-shaped candies are also part of a Malaco bag of mixed candy called "Gott & Blandat", which translates to "tasty and mixed" in English.
 This popular candy bag was introduced in 1979 and over the years many variations of it have been made.
 The Swedish recipe differs from the American one as white mineral oil is banned in Europe due to associated health risks, and many US food dyes are not approved for EU consumption in the same quantities used in the US.
 It contains glucose syrup, sugar, starch, acid (citric acid), vegetable oils (coconut, rapeseed), flavorings, coating (beeswax) and dyes (E160e, E141, E160a).
 Malaco also exports "Original Swedish Fish".